ReVanced/revanced-website/README.md

 ### 📙 Contributing

-Thank you for considering contributing to ReVanced Patches.
+Thank you for considering contributing to ReVanced Website.
 You can find the contribution guidelines [here](CONTRIBUTING.md).

 ### 🛠️ Building